symfony-tr/symfony-docs-tr/book/translation.rst

     Symfony2 is Great => J'aime Symfony2

 It's the responsibility of the developer (or translator) of an internationalized application to create these translations.
-Translations are stored on the filesystem and discovered by Symfony, thanks to some conventions.
+Tercümeler are stored on the filesystem and discovered by Symfony, thanks to some conventions.

 .. tip::